apache/dubbo-website/content/en/blog/news/prepare-an-apache-release.md

 ```

-## Complete Maven Convenient Binary release
+## Completing Maven Convenient Binary Release (Optional)

-**[repository.apache.org](https://repository.apache.org/) The permissions of the nexus repository have been applied, see [jira](https://issues.apache.org/jira/browse/INFRA-16451)。**
+**repository.apache.org** Nexus repository permissions have been applied for, see [jira](https://issues.apache.org/jira/browse/INFRA-16451).

-To release the maven artifacts, go to [repository.apache.org](https://repository.apache.org), and choose the staging repository, click the release button.
-Wait for a moment and verify it at [here](https://repository.apache.org/content/repositories/releases/org/apache/dubbo/), make sure your artifacts are there and correct.
-It will take some time to sync to maven central repository.
-You can verify it at [here](https://repo.maven.apache.org/maven2/org/apache/dubbo)
+To publish the jar package to the Maven repository, first visit [repository.apache.org](https://repository.apache.org), select the `staging repository`, and click the `release` button.
+After a while, confirm integrity and correctness [here](https://repository.apache.org/content/repositories/releases/org/apache/dubbo/).
+It will take some time to release to the Maven Central Repository as well.
+You can confirm [here](https://repo.maven.apache.org/maven2/org/apache/dubbo).

 ## FAQ

 #### gpg: signing failed: Inappropriate ioctl for device

-If you've encoutered this error, try the following commands:
+If you've encountered this error, try the following commands:

 ```
 export GPG_TTY=$(tty)
 ```